 - Add all the key conference deadlines to your calendar!

 - All participants must register for the conference.

 - Participants listed on the program must register by the registration deadline.
-The strict enforcement of the late registration deadline ensures fairness to all.
+The strict enforcement of the registration deadline (for presenters) ensures fairness to all.

 - One-day conference registration rates are not offered.